outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

     - what intents does this path align with or could be built from?
     - "what is the function linking these variables, given the variable intents a, b, c and the combination intent matrix ab, bc, ca, and the possible output intents of that matrix, and similarity to output intent of y"

+  VIII.
+Variable accretion

+    - if there are multiple explanations for various factors, but there are variable relationships connecting different options for different variables, the (more) related variables are likelier to be explanatory

+      - example:

+        - the reason for dog ear shape could be for maximizing hearing or for protecting against pests
+        - the reason for dog tail shape could be for maximizing speed or for protecting against pests
+        - the reason for dog paw shape could be for weight distribution or for flexibility or for protecting against predators

+        - given these sets of variables in the dog system, which explanation is likeliest to be correct given their relationships, if there are any across variables?

+          - the evolutionary position of a dog is relevant:
+            - is a dog an apex predator or known for being particular fast at running away from predators?
+            - do dogs typically carry excess weight or get some other benefit from paw weight distribution like flexibility?
+            - do dogs have better haering/speed than adjacent species?
+            - are pests/predators a bigger threat than paw injuries from excess weight?

+          - the reasons also have relevant patterns:
+            - regardless of position on food chain, most species have a ratio of x protective mechanisms to y functionality/attribute optimization mechanisms

+          - look for relationships between all variables
+            - is flexibility of paw manipulation a factor influencing speed? (adapting to terrain)
+            - is tail shape related to weight distribution? (balance)

+          - of the two obvious relationships (maximizing & protecting), is hearing/speed more important than protective mechanisms?
+            (and therefore likely to evolve sooner or be a better identifying trait)

+            - given the lack of direct predators for many dog species/environments, variables to defend against predators arent as likely as variables to defend against pests
+            - given the lack of hunting requirements for many dog species, hearing & speed arent as important as if dogs had to find their own food
+            - this leaves 'protecting' as the remaining relationship with the higher impact

+          - there are other relationships to analyze:

+            specific objects:
+              - senses (hearing)
+              - extremities (paw, tail)

+            attributes:
+              - shape
+              - adaptability (flexibility, protective spectrums)
+              - balance (distribution, even number of limbs, spreading out sensory features, extra extremities to improve balance)
+              - backup mechanisms (extra limbs (3 are necessary for similar speed), multiple protective features, multiple senses)

+    - variables contain variance according to data type & variance source patterns - when a source exceeds the capacity of a variable, how does it spill into the system or other objects?

+      - example:

+        - when a stressor (sharp-edged object or membrane-processing enzyme) becomes too much for a variable (cell membrane strength) to handle, what is the impact on the system?

+          - the cell contents become unbounded by the membrane & leak into the bloodstream
+          - the contents interact with other cells expected in blood
+          - those cells are disrupted
+          - regulatory processes may be alerted to clean up the contents
+          - if regulatory processes are not available, the disruption may cascade, distributed by blood flow
+          - mutations & other serious disruptions with minimal triggering requirements may occur as a result of the cascade
+          - if more than one cell was disrupted in this way, the mutations may accrete, and eventually one of them may be a cancer-causing mutation

+      - the net impact of a variance spill can be a variance cascade or other variance shapes

+    - how do variables accrete in the first place?

+      - when different requirements can be built with the same set of core components, each interim set of core component combinations producing those requirements is a variable

+      - example:

+        - when different required intents (balance, flexibility, senses) can be built with the same set of core components (tissue types, cell types, genes, mutations, microorganisms, shape, nutrients), each interim set of core component combinations (paw shape, nerve distribution, extremity & feature distribution) producing those requirements is a variable

+        - height: many input variables (nutrients, activity) determine the height variable, and the height variable is an input to many different required intents (hunt, fight, reach, climb)

+      - variables act as an interface between input variables & output variables, so the variables we tend to pay attention to are often hubs in the network of variables

 ## Definition differentiation